hack-to-distinguished/http_c/README.md

 The next major step is to develop a database management system from scratch to track player statistics and manage messaging.
 This system will also be integrated with the other components, resulting in a fully unified implementation within Tank Squared.

 **COMPONENTS:**
-- Messaging Service
+- Messaging Service (in active development)
-- Web Server
+- Web Server (Completed)
-- Database Management System
+- Database Management System (in active development)

 ---